Allen Course Reserves

 - A University ID is required to borrow reserve materials.

-- Full e-books on reserve are listed in the Allen Course Reserves List.
+- E-books on reserve are listed in the Allen Course Reserves List.
 Find your class, then follow the posted link to access the e-book.

 Reserve materials are subject to all US and international Copyright Laws.